matteominin/ARDSU-menu/README.md

 ## Usage
 The API has 5 enpoints, perform a GET request to one of these URL in order to get the JSON response:
-- / (returns the menu of the current week)
+- / (returns the menù  of the current week)
 - /lunch (returns the lunch menu of the current week)
 - /dinner ( returns the dinner menu of the current week )
 - /today/lunch (returns the lunch menu for the current day)
 - /today/dinner (returns the dinner menu for the current day)

 ## Google calendar
-Copy paste the script [/Google/calendar-script.js](/Google/calendar-script.js) in a new project on [Google Apps Script](https://script.google.com)
+Copy paste the script [/Google/calendar-script.js](/scripts/googleCalendar.js) in a new project on [Google Apps Script](https://script.google.com)
 In order to make it working modify the following parameters:
 1. Set the Calendar ID of your Google calendar
    ```javascript